keeganmjgreen/3D-Printed-Sensors-Development-Platform/Calibrating-Your-Force-Sensor.md

     |                 9 |            36 |            3919.69 |              153  |
     |                10 |            40 |            3931.75 |              272  |

 20. Convert the masses (in units of grams) to force values (in units of Newtons) by multiplying them by 10 ≈ 9.81 m/s².
-Example:
+Example...

     | Force in Newtons | Resistance in ohms |
     |-----------------:|-------------------:|